 I approach yoga as a system for liberation, path for preparing body & mind for resistance, container for spiritual connection, re-indigenization practice, and political act of self preservation as Audre Lorde described self care.
 It is both personal and communal.

-I believe that meeting ourselves where we’re at in all our nuance, messiness and beauty is an essential part of the practice and of life.
+I believe that meeting ourselves where we’re at in all our nuance, messiness and beauty is a key part and point of the practice and of life.

 I believe yoga should be accessible to all kinds of people with every type of body and that, to quote Susanna Barkataki, “if you can breathe you can do yoga”.